 - National security in today's global environment is being defined and measured in terms of economic and military strength.
-Thus, the Nation's wellbeing is highly dependent on the protection of the interdependent critical infrastructures as emphasized in Presidential Decision Directive 63 (PDD •63). - The Government is increasingly relying on the private sector to provide telecommunications and information services.
-This necessitates a continuing dialogue to promote mutual understanding of industry and Government interests and concerns as the public and private sectors strive to meet the objectives of protecting the critical infrastructures through nonregulatory solutions as anticipated by PDD•63. - While Government is focusing on protecting national security, preventing future attacks, and identifying and punishing attackers, private owners of infrastructures are more concerned with common business imperatives.
-As a result of this dichotomy, any solution to, or recommendations for, the protection of critical infrastructures require the participation of private industry in concert with Government. - The Telecommunications Act of 1996 is opening the telecommunications industry to increased competition and interconnection, industry consolidation and integration, and foreign ownership at the same time that new service providers are gaining access to network facilities.
-Security measures are consequently becoming even more complicated and difficult to implement.
+Thus, the Nation's well-being is highly dependent on the protection of the interdependent critical infrastructures as emphasized in Presidential Decision Directive 63 (PDD-63). - The Government is increasingly relying on the private sector to provide telecommunications and information services.
+This reliance necessitates a continuing dialogue to promote mutual understanding of industry and Government interests and concerns as the public and private sectors strive to meet the objectives of protecting the critical infrastructures through nonregulatory solutions as anticipated by PDD-63. - While Government is focusing on protecting national security, preventing future attacks, and identifying and punishing attackers, private owners of infrastructures are more concerned with common business imperatives.
+As a result of this dichotomy, any solution to, or recommendations for, the protection of critical infrastructures require the participation of private industry in concert with Government.